gerd-moellmann/emacs-with-cl-packages/README.md

 # emacs-mac

-This is an experimental build of the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac) (aka Carbon[^1] Emacs) port of emacs, updated for Emacs v30.1, and Emacs master (see the [experimental master branch](https://github.com/jdtsmith/emacs-mac/tree/emacs-mac-gnu_master_exp)).
+This is an experimental build of the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac) (aka Carbon[^1] Emacs) port of emacs, updated for Emacs v30.1, and Emacs master.

 > [!WARNING]
 > This is an experimental build of `emacs-mac`; there will certainly be bugs.
 We are looking for feedback and testing from experienced users.
-If you are familiar with or willing to learn about running new builds of Emacs under a debugger, perfect.
-If you are a Mac developer familiar with ObjC or Mac Window frameworks, even better!
+If you are familiar with or willing to learn about running new builds of Emacs, including under a debugger, perfect.
+If you are a Mac developer familiar with ObjC or Mac Window frameworks, even better (get in touch)!
 Other users should stick to the official NS build or recent v29.4 emacs-mac release for now.

 ## Status